ntsakonas/chip-8/README.md

 There is one function missing, the generation of sound (the beep command).

 A set of roms found for free is included in the `roms` folder.
 I have tested extensively all of those and compared the output with other simulators online.
-There are a couple of them behaving differently (and I am not sure why) but most of them work without any glitch.
+There are a couple of roms behaving differently (and I am not sure why) but most of them work without any glitch.

 The keyboard mapping for the simulator is just a convenient one for a PC keyabord and not the one found in the manual.